MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/tutorials/01-discover-powershell.md

 ## Summary

 In this first part, you learned what PowerShell is and what areas in can be used.
-You where then taught about cmdlets and in particular the so called _core cmdlets_.
-Knowing the core cmdlets is important as it teaches you how to learn.
-Out of the the three core cmdlets, you were taught to use `Get-Command` and `Get-Member`.
+You where then taught about cmdlets and in particular `Get-Command`, `Get-Verb` and `Get-Member`.
+Knowing theses cmdlets is important as it teaches you how to learn.
 In the next part, you'll learn how to use the powerful help system.

 ### Additional resources